-I’ve recently written about how we used points to book a Marriott Residence Inn in Manhattan along the Macy’s Thanksgiving Day Parade route.
-While I have a full review of the hotel coming up soon, I’d like to share a quick story about the shower in the room.
+This story is from a trip when we used points to book a Marriott Residence Inn in Manhattan along the Macy’s Thanksgiving Day Parade route.
+While the full review of the hotel is here, I’d like to share a quick story about the shower in the room.

 When I went to take my shower, this was not what I wanted to see.

 That is not the way the shower is supposed to look.
 Fortunately, the hand shower was functioning fine and there were no leaks from the broken shower head.

 We decided to wait until the next morning to let the hotel know as, with the handheld shower working fine, there was no need to have maintenance head to our room on Thanksgiving evening to fix the plumbing.

 That’s exactly what we did.
 When we left the room to go and get coffee at the Pret A Manger across the street, we told the front desk about the showerhead being broken.
 I couldn’t explain it well so I just showed the picture to the associate helping us.
 She said they would have someone up right away to fix it.
 I said that wasn’t necessary as we’d be out most of the day but whenever they could get someone to look at it.

 And yes, sometimes we get a late start and the first meal of the day is lunch.

 As it turned out, we stopped back at the room after finishing our coffee and sandwiches.
 Wouldn’t you know, they fixed the shower while we were gone.